-Olibanum may be described by others as “woody with hints of spice and fruit,” but my very uneducated nose gets a sweet vanilla note from my jar of The Art Of Shaving Olibanum Pepper shave cream.
+Olibanum may be described by others as “woody with hints of spice and fruit,” but my very uneducated nose gets a sweet vanilla note from my jar of The Art Of Shaving Olibanum Pepper shaving cream.
 Lathered on the face it softens into much more of a smoky floral note with just a hint of spice behind it.
 Maybe after I let it sit in my shave den a while the scent will transform into something more…Frankincense-ish.

 This ingredient mix seems to be a departure from the other The Art Of Shaving shave cream I recently purchased, and I’m wondering if they are going through another reformulation.
-If they are, I’m conflicted: on the one hand there are a more chemical ingredients with long names.
+If they are, I’m a bit conflicted: on the one hand there are a couple more chemical ingredients with long names.
 On the other hand, man, does this shave cream perform well for me….

 The Art Of Shaving Olibanum Pepper Shaving Cream was a surprise to me.
 To be honest, I’m not a huge fan of the scent (YMMV of course).
 But if my experience with the performance of the shave cream is typical I can recommend it without much reservation.